Tim Arson: Early career (2001–2006)

-Puerto Rico and WWE (2006–2007)
+Puerto Rico and WWE (2006)

 In early 2006, he began touring Puerto Rico with the World Wrestling Council defeating The D'Jour Twins in a handicap match at a show in Carolina, Puerto Rico, on March 4, 2006.
 On March 19 at a New Wrestling Stars event held at the Municipal Coliseum at Añasco, Puerto Rico, Calkins became involved in a fight between female wrestlers Yaritza and Sandra.
 He later acted as the special referee during the main event between Huracán Castillo and El Diamante later that night.
 After Castillo defeated Diamante, he and Diamante attacked Castillo with a number of other villains.

 During the next few weeks, he also defeated Bad Boy, Bronco and Hunter in singles matches and teamed with Black Pain against Abbad and Eddie Colón during April.
 Shortly after defeating Bronco I at the Bruiser Broady Memorial Weekend in Ponce, Puerto Rico, on April 28, he defeats Rickie Vallens for the NWS Heavyweight Championship two days later on April 30, 2006.

 Within several weeks, he also teamed with Rico Suave defeating America's Most Wanted for the WWC Tag Team titles on June 3, 2006.
 Feuding with Glamour Boy Shane over the NWS Heavyweight title, he eventually defeated Shane in San Sebastián, Puerto Rico, on June 3, 2006.
 Due to the pre-match stipulations, Shane was forced to leave the promotion.

+WWE (2006)

-During that same month, Calkins appeared as Tim Arson in a dark match on WWE Raw against Matt Striker on June 12 which eventually aired on WWE Heat.
+In June 2006, Calkins appeared as Tim Arson in a dark match on WWE Raw against Matt Striker on June 12 which eventually aired on WWE Heat.
 The following night, he appeared on ECW as The Zombie in which he lost to The Sandman after taking several shots to the head from The Sandman's Singapore cane.